 Accessing repositories from Hosted Weblate

 Weblate internal URLs

 To share one repository between different components you can use a special URL like weblate://project/component.
-This way, the component will share the VCS repository configuration with the referenced component, and the VCS repository will be stored just once on the disk.
+This way, the component will share the VCS repository configuration with the referenced component (project/component in the example).